 Yes!
 We have just finished translating the survey into French and are currently looking for participants to trial the French submission and offer feedback.
 If you are interested in piloting the French survey, please email firstname.lastname@example.org.

-Once you submit the survey, you will receive a shareable link that will allow you to view, but not edit, your submitted information.
+Once you submit the survey, you will receive a shareable link that will allow you to view and save, but not edit, your submitted information as a PDF.

 The Coalition will encrypt all data and store it on a secure server.
 The Coalition will never divulge or share your data or contact information or third parties without your permission.